Hexadecilab/TwitchProfiler/README.md

 The time needed to statisticly pass through the entire database can be calculated using [the answer to the Coupon collector problem](https://en.wikipedia.org/wiki/Coupon_collector%27s_problem#Calculating_the_expectation) which tell that the complexity of such systems is proportional to nlog(n) where n is the number of different document to go through (in my case 5.6M).
 Accordingto this solution, I should process 37.7M documents.
 This represent 26 hours of processing.

 To deploy this system into production it would be necessary to use a more powerfull device, or to accept to have a maximum lag of 1 day on the post processing data and process the data each day for 13 hours.

+### Verification
+To verify the sanity of the database, I check that the selectionned user and user information stored in the part day processing correspond to the one in the database.
+If so, the database is correct.

+## Website
+The website has been created using the python framework [Django](https://www.djangoproject.com/).
+The design is based on the [Appseed UI kit](https://appseed.us/) even though some module and panels has been created by myself for the specific purpose of the application.
+This Django application has been deployed on a linux server running Apache.

+### Main page
+< Insert manpage image>
+The mainpage is composed of 5 panels:
+ - Show the global sanity of the database.
+ - Show the number of user tracked the last day.
+ - The graphical representation of the evolution of the number of daily user tracked.
+ - The graphical representation of the sanity status of the database.
+ - The graphical representation of the time taken for the day processing step.
+### User page
+< Insert user image>
+The useris composed of 7 panels:
+ - Show the name of the user and the last date where the data where analysed.
+ - Show the recent favorite streamers.
+ - Show the recent favorite games.
+ - Show the all time favorite streamers.
+ - Show the all time favorite games.
+ - Show the local workday and weekend schedule.
+ - Show the watchtime heatmap of the user (the greener the more time watched).
+ - Show the day schedule of the user for the selectionned day (for debug purposes).
+## Conclusion
+Working on this project taught me lots of differents skills such as:
+ - Designing efficient datastructure
+ - Working with daily database verification system
+ - Optimisation of process to reduce bottlenecks
+ - Maintaining MongoDB databases
+ - Developping an application using Django
+ - Improving my front end developpement skills
+ - Deploying a Django app on Apache
+ - Scheduling tasks on Linux/Windows
+ - Improving my GDPR knowledge

+Multiples extention of this project comes into my mind:

+ - Developping a machine learning algorithm to predict if an user will watch a stream of a certain streamer, playing a certain game at a certain moment.
+ - Using the stream title data (with a text recognition system ?) to improve the created AI model
+ - Create a streamer side for my website summarizing the anonimized data of the viewers with possibility of prediction.

+Sadly using this product for more then a small project seems complicated regarding the GDPR law.

+Thomas Bolteau - Hexadecilab @ 2022